 Science Foundation Ireland’s Grant Budget Policy (GBP) describes budgetary requirements in relation to both the submission of grant applications for review and the management of funded award budgets.

 SFI acknowledges that, following award, the approved budget may need to be modified over time.
 Therefore, it is recognised that a certain degree of flexibility in the design of revised budgets is required in order to best achieve the objectives of the funded research programme.
-Budget revisions may be permitted provided that they are appropriately justified within the terms of the corresponding Letter of Offer, SFI Terms and Conditions of Research Grants, SFI Policy on Budget Reallocations and other relevant SFI policies.
+Budget revisions may be permitted provided that they are appropriately justified within the terms of the corresponding Letter of Offer, SFI Grant General Terms and Conditions, SFI Policy on Budget Reallocations and other relevant SFI policies.

 - SFI Grant Budget Policy

-- SFI Team Member Budget Scales: Revised salary contribution scales reflect the Haddington Road and Lansdowne Road Agreements and are to apply to all grant applications, effective from April 1st 2017
+- SFI Team Member Salary Scales: Revised salary contribution scales reflect the Public Service Stability Agreement 2018-2020, issued by the Department of Public Expenditure and Reform and are to apply to all grant applications, effective from January 1st 2018

 SFI Research Infrastructure Access Charge Plans

 1. Guidelines for preparing a Research Infrastructure Access Charge Plan

 Science Foundation Ireland recognises the importance of sustainability planning to enable research bodies to maintain research infrastructure.
 It is therefore critical that maximum usage of infrastructure is planned, and an appropriate access charge plan is put in place.